ovitrac/Pizza3/README.md

 ## Key steps

-The main steps to use  workshop1 are shown here:
+Workshop1 illustrates the main steps to design, run and analyze a LAMMPS project from Python 3.x.

 ```mermaid
 graph TD;